thumbert/timeseries/README.md

 first item of the tuple a time interval, and the second element the timeseries value.

+Another important decision was how to deal with missing observations.
+Missing observations are not represented as *null*, they are simply not allowed in the timeseries.
+This has changed since version 3.0.0.
+Before null safety, *null* was allowed as a valid value.
+It is no longer the case.

 The time interval class is from repository [date].
 The choice to use time intervals vs. time instants in this class is based on the belief that time instants are not appropriate for representing reality.
 If the